andrewiggins/Textbook-Price-Aggregator/UsingGit.md

    - The letters on the left are changes added to the current commit.
 The letters on the right are changes not added to the current commit.
 The question marks mean that the file is not tracked by git.
-   - 'M' means modified, 'A' means added, and '?' means not tracked.
+   - 'M' means modified, 'A' means added, 'R' means renamed, 'C' means copied and '?' means not tracked.
 See [status] for a more indepth review.

 [add]: http://gitref.org/basic/#add "Add Reference"
 [status]: http://gitref.org/basic/#status "Status Reference"